seeflood/copy-paste-data-structures/README.md

 ### Online-Judge Ready
 Users can copy any single data structure(e.g. segment tree) into their solution codes for online-judge(like leetcode) without import any other files.

-To achieve this goal,any file in this project imports nothing but those in jdk,and there are no depandency relationship between files in this project.
+To achieve this goal,any file in this project imports nothing but those in standard library,and there is no depandency relationship between files in this project.

 ### Copy-Paste Ready